Westo48/clash-discord/README.md

   - discord announce warnoatk `channel` `message`
     - announces message to channel, pings all in war missing attacks
     - restricted to leaders and co-leaders
-  - role
+  - discord role
     - adds and removes necessary roles in discord based on claimed players clan and role in that clan
-  - rolemember `membermention`
+  - discord role member `membermention`
     - adds and removes necessary roles in discord based on claimed players clan and role in that clan for mentioned discord user
     - restricted to leaders and co-leaders
-  - roleall
+  - discord role all
     - adds and removes necessary roles in discord based on claimed players clan and role in that clan for all users in guild
     - restricted to leaders and co-leaders
+  - discord user player `player tag`
+    - returns the user linked to a requested player
+    - example
+      - `/player user find #RGQ8RGU9`
+  - discord user clan
+    - finds the users linked to the active player's clan

 - ## <a id="command-list-player"></a>Player